bdougherty/BigScreen/README.md

 ### BigScreen.onexit()

 Override to get notified when fully exiting full screen (there are no more elements in full screen).

+### BigScreen.onerror()

+Override to get notified if there is an error sending an element into full screen.
+The value of `this` will be the element that generated the error.

 ### BigScreen.element